aaron-grau/curic/ruby/homeworks/questions/mancala/README.md

 # Mancala!

-If you don't know how the game works, check out the rules below!
-Even if you already know mancala, skim them.
+If you don't know how the game works, check out the rules below, or check out this video: [How to Play Mancala](https://youtu.be/-A-djjimCcM)!
+Even if you already know mancala, skim the rules.
 There are many different ways to play mancala, and the specs are written to test one particular version of the game.
 Read through all of the instructions before starting.

 ## Game Rules